manzooi/amazon-sagemaker-workshop/modules/Video_Game_Sales_CLI_Console.md

     ![Rename Shell Script](./images/videogames-rename-file-1.png)

+    Enter `videogames.sh` as the file name in the pop up.

     ![Renamed Shell Script](./images/videogames-rename-file-2.png)

     At this point there will be a file named `videogames.sh` in the list of files.

     ![File List](./images/videogames-list-shell-script.png)

 12. Paste the bash script below into the `videogames.sh` file, and then change the text in the angle brackets (< >) as follows.
 Do NOT put quotes around the values you insert, or retain the brackets.

 - arn_role:  To get the value for this variable, go to the SageMaker console, click **Notebook instances** in the left pane, then in the 'Notebook instances' table, click the name of the instance you created for this workshop.
 In the **Notebook instance settings** section, look for the 'IAM role ARN' value, and copy its text.
 It should look like the following:  `arn:aws:iam::1234567890:role/service-role/AmazonSageMaker-ExecutionRole-20171211T211964`.